 Hotel Welcome Palace, Dhaleswar This three-star hotel is another option for those looking to sleep comfortably.
 There’s a restaurant, Kurry Klub that serves up Indian, Thai and Chinese food for those looking for a great meal.

 Geetanjali Tourism Guest House, Airport Road This government-run property wins for its location, and large rooms and its well-priced dining options.

-State Academy of Tribal Culture: If you want to get insight about Tripura’s ethnic background then State Academy of Tribal Culture is worth a visit.
+If you want to get an insight into Tripura's ethnic background, then the State Academy of Tribal Culture is worth a visit.
 This well-maintained academy features tribal handicrafts, costumes, utensils, instruments and daily life items belonging to 19 different tribal cultures in the state.